getodk/javarosa/dag.md

 **Phase one (value change)**

-`Set<QuickTriggerable> qtSet1 = triggerTriggerables(mainInstance, evalContext, createRef, new HashSet<>(0))` starts the evaluation of the first set of triggerables as if a simple value would have changed (see 3a).
+`Set<QuickTriggerable> qtSet1 = triggerTriggerables(...)` starts the evaluation of the first set of triggerables as if a simple value would have changed (see 3a).

 This is done to let any other part of the form react to the creation of a new repeat group instance e.g., to compute the count of instances in the repeat group.
+This is where some expressions may be evaluated for all repeat instances (see above and `TriggerableDag.getTriggerablesAffectingAllInstances`).

 **Phase two (initialization)**

-Adding new elements to the main instance requires their initialization the same way we prepare the main instance to receive new answers the first time. `Set<QuickTriggerable> qtSet2 = initializeTriggerables(mainInstance, evalContext, createRef, new HashSet<>(0));` starts the evaluation of all triggerables targetting a descendant of the repeat group's reference.
+Adding new elements to the main instance requires their initialization the same way we prepare the main instance to receive new answers the first time. `Set<QuickTriggerable> qtSet2 = initializeTriggerables(...);` starts the evaluation of all triggerables targetting a descendant of the repeat group's reference.

 This is done to prepare the new elements in case they have computed values.